Sony sinks into quarterly loss, racks up hefty annual profit

-TOKYO (AP) — Japanese entertainment and electronics company Sony Corp. has posted a loss in the January-March, quarter, dragged lower by its flagging mobile operations and unfavorable currency rates.
+TOKYO (AP) — Japanese entertainment and electronics company Sony Corp. posted a loss in the January-March, quarter, dragged lower by its flagging mobile operations and unfavorable currency rates.

 Sony reported Friday a fiscal fourth quarter loss of 16.8 billion yen ($154 million), a reversal from the 27.7 billion yen profit posted a year earlier.